Florence and the Machine: Style and influences

-Florence Welch has been compared to other female singers such as Kate Bush, Siouxsie Sioux of Siouxsie and the Banshees, PJ Harvey, Tori Amos and Björk.
+Florence Welch has been compared to Kate Bush, Siouxsie Sioux of Siouxsie and the Banshees, PJ Harvey, Tori Amos and Björk.
 During an interview, Welch cited Grace Slick of Jefferson Airplane as her influence and "hero".
 Florence and the Machine's style has been described as "dark, robust and romantic".
 Their music is a mix of "classic soul and midnight-on-the-moors English art rock".
 Welch stated that her lyrics related to Renaissance artists: "We're dealing with all of the same things they did—love and death, time and pain, heaven and hell."
 Commenting on her success, she said: "I'm lucky that there seems to be a massive revival in female performers.
 My icons were always women like Kate Bush, Stevie Nicks and Siouxsie Sioux.
 Who wouldn't be proud to carry on that tradition?".

 The group's musical style has been described as indie rock, indie pop, baroque pop, chamber pop, art rock, art pop, neo soul, and folk.